Food and Drug Administration, HHS.

 Under the PRA (44 U.S.C.
-3501-3520), Federal Agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
+3501-3521), Federal Agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
 “Collection of information” is defined in 44 U.S.C.
 3502(3) and 5 CFR 1320.3(c) and includes Agency requests or requirements that members of the public submit reports, keep records, or provide information to a third party.
 Section 3506(c)(2)(A) of the PRA (44 U.S.C.
-3506(c)(2)(A)) requires Federal Agencies to provide a 60-day notice in the Federal Register concerning each proposed collection of information before submitting the collection to OMB for approval.
-To comply with this Start Printed Page 46958requirement, FDA is publishing notice of the proposed collection of information set forth in this document.
+3506(c)(2)(A)) requires Federal Agencies to provide a 60-day notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, before submitting the collection to OMB for approval.
+To comply with this requirement, FDA is publishing notice Start Printed Page 36858of the proposed collection of information set forth in this document.

 With respect to the following collection of information, FDA invites comments on these topics: (1) Whether the proposed collection of information is necessary for the proper performance of FDA's functions, including whether the information will have practical utility; (2) the accuracy of FDA's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques, when appropriate, and other forms of information technology.

-As needed, researchers will also engage outsourcing facilities that have compounded using the bulk drug substance.
-Researchers may use surveys, interviews, focus groups, and other information collect tools, as appropriate, to obtain information concerning the use of compounded product(s) from medical experts and outsourcing facilities.
-Within this context, the following questions may be posed:
+Researchers will engage pharmacists, staff, and management from outsourcing facilities and similar compounding businesses.
+Researchers may use surveys, interviews, and focus groups to obtain information concerning challenges and opportunities encountered by outsourcing facilities.
+Within this context, the following questions or similar, related questions may be posed:

 Table 1—Estimated Annual Reporting Burden 1